The Costs of Untreated Nerve Pain

 Nerve pain can make you feel terribly alone.
 After all, it's not an injury that your family or friends can see.
 You might feel frustrated if they can't understand what you're feeling.

 But while you might feel alone, you're not.
 Experts believe that around 2% of the general population is living with nerve pain.
 The impact of nerve pain is tremendous.
 In the U.S., the health care costs of nerve pain are estimated to be up to $7,000 a year for each affected person.

 Despite the significant price of nerve pain and the millions of people living with it, experts think that it is still underdiagnosed and undertreated.
 Studies show that even people who do seek out treatment often aren't getting the right treatment.
 Too many rely on drugs that are unlikely to help, such as over-the-counter pain relievers.

-So if you have nerve pain -- whether it's caused by cancer, HIV, shingles, or another condition -- you need to treat it seriously.
+So if you have nerve pain -- whether it's caused by diabetes, cancer, HIV, shingles, or another condition -- you need to treat it seriously.
 Don't assume that it will go away on its own.
 Don't assume that following the treatment for the underlying disease will resolve it.
 Instead, talk to your doctor about treating your nerve pain directly.